shivamp-20/Mathematical-Trading-Strategies/README.md

 ## 🚀 About Me
-I'm currently a first year Electrical Engineering student at Indian Institute Of Technology Kanpur(IIT Kanpur)
+I'm currently a second year Electrical Engineering student at Indian Institute Of Technology Kanpur(IIT Kanpur)